 Headaches & Migraines

-Are you looking for a way to manage your headaches without medication?
+Are you looking for a way to manage your headaches and migraines without medication?
 Physical therapy is the answer!

-Your headache could be caused from your neck or jaw!
+Your headache could be caused by your neck or jaw!

 The International Headache Society has classified hundreds of different types of headaches into two categories: primary headaches and secondary headaches.
 Primary headaches include migraine, tension-type and cluster headaches.
 They are the most common type of headache and stem from a single cause.
 Secondary headaches are classified according to their causes, including temporomandibular joint (TMJ) disorders and cervicogenic headaches, which are attributed to mechanical disorders of the neck.
 Both types of headaches are treated by various clinicians including PHYSICAL THERAPISTS.